“Be nice so that they like you.”

 Yes, I know that I am called to love my neighbor as myself.
-Yes, I am to lay aside my own rights for the sake of another as Christ has done for me, when He laid aside His privileges and died on the cross.
+Yes, I am to lay aside my rights for the sake of another as Christ did for me when He laid aside His privileges and died on the cross.

-Laying aside my rights doesn’t mean pleasing others.
-Loving one another really means that I am willing to talk about the hard things, knowing that I am risking the other person’s affection toward me.
+However, laying aside my rights doesn’t mean people-pleasing — that is, simply agreeing with people in order to avoid healthy conflict or disagreement.
+Loving one another sometimes means that I’m willing to talk about the hard things, knowing that I’m risking the other person’s affection toward me.

-So, I love and care for others in order to help, to serve and to build them up “to grow up in every way into him who is the head, into Christ” (Ephesians 4:15).
+So I love and care for others in order to help, to serve and to build them up so that they can “grow up in every way into Him who is the head, into Christ” (Ephesians 4:15, English Standard Version).

-At their core, these risks are about me feeling loved and accepted.
+At their core, these risks are about whether I feel loved and accepted.

-As a leader – one who represents the gospel to others – what is God asking me to do about it?
+As a leader, what is God asking me to do about it?

-Desires to be loved and accepted are valid and acceptable, however they cannot be the driving force of my life.
-The desires cannot be the guiding goals which determine my actions, either in my relationships with others or in my work.
+Desires to be loved and accepted are valid and part of being human, but they cannot be the driving force in my life.
+These desires cannot be the goalposts that determine my actions, either in my relationships with others or in my work.